Close

 All Related Party Transactions were placed before the Audit Committee and the Board for approval.
 Prior omnibus approval of the Audit Committee has been obtained for the transactions which are of foreseen and repetitive nature.
 The transactions entered, pursuant to the omnibus approval so granted, are placed before the Audit Committee and the Board of Directors for their approval on a quarterly basis.

 The Company has framed a Related Party Transactions policy for identification and monitoring of such transactions.
 The policy on Related Party Transactions as approved by the Board is available on the website at https://www.pageind.com/investor-relationship.
-The related party transaction in AOC-2 is marked as Annexure-II.
+The

 Related party transactions pursuant to the SEBI(LODR) Regulations 2015 and the Companies Act 2013 are provided in notes to the Financial statements.